 The sampled metropolises exhibit significant diversity in decentralisation, autonomy levels, budget per capita and other factors.
-However, it is essential to note that analysing this diversity poses a challenge due to the lack of comparable data and standardised measurement across different languages and fiscal decentralisation, fiscal autonomy and budget per capita methodological approaches.
+However, it is essential to note that analysing this diversity poses a challenge due to the lack of comparable data and standardised measurement across different languages and methodological approaches.
 Particularly, there is a lack of comparable data or research on the municipal finances of individual metropolitan governments, making it difficult to draw precise comparisons (Slack, 2017).